andremmfaria/ha-wiimote-bridge/docs/architecture.md

 {"type":"status","wiimote":1,"connected":false,"waiting":true}
 ```

-These are visible in serial logs but are not currently mapped to MQTT topics.
+These are visible in serial logs and forwarded to MQTT events topics.

 ### Wii Remote Disconnect